kadamwhite/talks/2017/democratizing-software-wcbos/democratizing-software.md

 And we need to make sure that we keep that path open.

 ---

+## _It's not about_
+# _Code_

+???

+And that's the plot twist of this talk: WordPress is not about code, or even software.

+It's a tool for humans to speak out, to have a place for ourselves, to be heard.
+The software and the community have a symbiotic relationship, and the software is supported through the enthusiasm of a community that wants to learn, grow, and accomplish our own goals.

+---
 <!-- .slide: class="notcenter" -->

 # Building _a_ Learning Community

 ???

-How do we do that?
+How did this happen?
 What makes WordPress a learning community?

 We've already established the first principle: WordCamps and meetups are for WordPress users of all types, from writers to developers.
 Keeping everybody in the same room and same group keeps us honest.